dstodolny/expert-search-api/README.md

 - Viewing an actual expert displays the name, website URL, shortening, website headings, and links to their connected experts' pages.
 - Looking at someone's profile, you can query for experts in the application who write about a certain topic that are not already in direct connection with the viewed person.
 Results shows the **path of introduction** from the viewed person to the expert.

  *Alan wants to get introduced to someone who writes about 'Dog breeding'.
 Claudia's website has a heading tag "Dog breeding in Ukraine".
 Bart knows Alan and Claudia.
 An example search result would be Alan -> Bart -> Claudia ("Dog breeding in Ukraine").*

+## Live demo
+If you would like to see a demo, go [here](https://radiant-dawn-97399.herokuapp.com/)

 ## Technology stack